SkafteNicki/dtu_mlops/10_deployment/readme.md

 # 11. Model deployment

 Lets say that you have spend 1000 GPU hours and trained the most awesome model that you want to share with the world.
-One way to do this is ofcause to just place all your code in a github reposatory, upload a file with the trained model weights to your favorit online storage (assuming it is too big for github to handle) and ask people to run your code.
-This is a fine approach in a research setting, but in production you need to be able to **deploy** the model to a enviroment that is fully contained that people can just execute without looking (too hard) at the code.
+One way to do this is of course to just place all your code in a github repository, upload a file with the trained model weights to your favorite online storage (assuming it is too big for github to handle) and ask people to run your code.
+This is a fine approach in a research setting, but in production you need to be able to **deploy** the model to a environment that is fully contained that people can just execute without looking (too hard) at the code.

 Today is all about deploying your model.
 The hope is that by the end of this exercise you will be able to